 1. Lifespan TR2000e Electric Folding Treadmill

 The Lifespan TR2000e is our top choice if you’re looking to add a folding treadmill to your home gym setup.
-It has a 300lb user weight capacity and a running surface of 20” x 56”, so no matter where you are on your fitness journey, this would be a good treadmill to invest in.
+It has a 300lb user weight capacity and a running surface of 20” x 56”, so no matter where you are on your fitness journey, this is a good treadmill to invest in.

 There are 5 Quickset speed and 5 Quickset incline buttons that allow you to choose a setting with just one push.